The Aviation Law Review: France

-France applies several EU regulations protecting the passengers before, during, and after their flight.
+France applies several EU regulations protecting passengers before, during and after their flight.

-According to Law No. 78-17 of 6 January 1978 on Data Processing, Data Files and Liberties, air carriers must process personal customer data in a loyal, fair, and adequate manner.20 They shall be kept in a form that permits identification of data subjects for no longer than is necessary for the purposes for which they are collected and processed.21
+According to Law No. 78-17 of 6 January 1978 on Data Processing, Data Files and Liberties, as amended by the General Data Protection Regulation,22 air carriers must process personal customer data in a loyal, fair and adequate manner.23 It shall be kept in a form that permits identification of data subjects for no longer than is necessary for the purposes for which they are collected and processed.24

 v Other legislation

-According to Article L.6361-12 of the Transports Code, the Airport Pollution Control Authority can impose administrative fines on a person exercising a public air transport activity or for whose benefit an air transport activity is carried out, if they do not comply with the measures taken by the administrative authority at an aerodrome regarding:
+According to Article L6361-12 of the Transports Code, the Airport Pollution Control Authority can impose administrative fines on a person exercising a public air transport activity or for whose benefit an air transport activity is carried out if he or she does not comply with the measures taken by the administrative authority at an aerodrome regarding:

 - permanent or temporary restrictions on the exercise of certain activities because of the environmental nuisance they cause;

-- special take-off or landing procedures in order to limit the environmental nuisance caused by these phases of flight;
+- special takeoff or landing procedures to limit the environmental nuisance caused by these phases of flight;

 - rules relating to engine tests; and